svi3c/rx-simple-store/README.md

 I was inspired by the article [Redux in a single line of code with RxJS](http://rudiyardley.com/redux-single-line-of-code-rxjs/) by Rudi Yardley.

-### What is a reactive store?
+## What is a reactive store?

 A reactive store is an application state management solution.
 It consumes actions and publishes new states via Observables.
 This way you can react on state changes accross your application.

 To get a better understanding of reactive stores, take a look at [redux](http://redux.js.org/docs/introduction/).

-### Why another store solution?
+## Why another store solution?

 At the moment I write some applications in [Angular](https://angular.io/).
 There is the [@ngrx/store](https://github.com/ngrx/store) which allows you to have one large application state.

 This is fine for apps.
-But if you want to write reusable Angular modules with components and services, you might consider to have dedicated stores for your independent modules.
+But if you want to write reusable feature modules with some components and services, you might consider to have dedicated stores for your independent modules.

+I'm pretty sure that there are other use cases where you want to have multiple stores instead of a single store.

-### RxStore
+## RxStore

 The class that you will be working with is called `RxStore`.
 It is an Observable with a `dispatch()` method.
 If you want to react to changes, you can subscribe to it and if you want to trigger a state recalculation, you can `dispatch()` an `Action`.
 It also holds a reference to the current `state` to gain quick access.

 The constructor takes a `Reducer` function and an `initialState` object.
 The `Reducer` function handles the actions and may derive and return a new succeding state that will be stored and published.